 |Copyright © Nucleus Medical Media, Inc.|

-- The body uses up white blood cells to fight an infection
+- Body uses up white blood cells to fight an infection

-- The failure of bone marrow to make enough white blood cells
+- Failure of bone marrow to make enough white blood cells

 - Underlying inflammatory condition